 Each garden is distinctly different, among them one recently renovated under the guidance of renowned garden designer Paul Bangay, and another, one of Australia's most prominent Merino Sheep and Angus Cattle Studs.
 All have an interesting history, and are the result of a wish to create a beautiful space and a welcome retreat from the often harsh reality of life on the land.

 The owners enjoy sharing their gardens with those who have an interest in spectacular landscapes and beautiful gardens around historic homes.
 These places are the essence of Australian pastoral history and life.

 Access to the gardens is by appointment only and limited to only a few visits per year.
 They are rarely open to the general public making Private Gardens of the Monaro an opportunity for those that appreciate gardens, their history and their beauty to view them as part of a small exclusive group.

 The gardens have been opened occasionally over many years, including during the Australian Open Garden Scheme, for the Australian Garden History Society, The National Trust and Events for Charities.

 The gardens have all featured in various publications, including magazines Country Style, Vogue Living, Country Home Ideas, Australian Country Homesteads, Australian Country Magazine,The Women's Weekly, and in books "Australian Garden Design" by Andrew Pfeiffer, "Garden Design and Style" & "Banjo Paterson' s High Country" by Trish Dixon.

-Most recently Hazeldean was featured by Helen Young in The Weekend Australian Magazine, March 4-5 2017
+The Weekend Australian Magazine, Helen Young, March 4-5 2017

 (click on link above)